QASS/qass-tools-networking/docs/source/analyzer_socket.rst

 The :class:`AnalyzerRemote` class can be used to open a TCP socket to a running Analyzer4D software for remote control.
 It can be used to monitor running processes or start measuring protocols on remote computers.
 Available functions are supported since Analyzer version: ``QASS optimizer4D sysV11b (2022-05-18)`` or higher.
 A higher required Analyzer version will be documented for each function as note.

+Error Handling
+**************

+The module AnalyzerRemote contains three kinds of custom exception classes.
+By an occuring :class:`AnalyzerError` the Analyzer4D software was unable to perform the required action.
+You should see the Analyzer4D log where more information are provided.
+Most likely you either tried a command yourself, which is going really well or you wanted the software to perform an unpossible action like giving a process number which is not exitsting.
+With an :class:`ReceiverThreadError` there is a problem with a not provided value by the analyzer where a value is expected.
+This mostly happens if one of two things is happening.
+Either it will raise from the third custom exception, :class:`ConnectionError`, and will be a consequential error or there is a return value from the analyzer expected but nothing is given and a timeout engages.
+Please check for Analyzer4D functionality in both cases.
+This :class:`ConnectionError` is raisen by unexpected loss of connection or no connection with the optimizer in the first hand.

 Examples
 ********